 - field placement and seminar

-We take our students to the field and bring the field to our students.
-Not only will students develop relationships with our community partners through field placements, they will also meet with professionals in their classrooms at networking events, guest panels and program electives taught by agencies and practitioners currently working in the field (i.e. Community Legal Issues, Urban Aboriginal Peoples’ Perspectives in Community Development, Housing and Homelessness).
+Not only will you develop relationships with our community partners through field placements, you will also meet with sector professionals in your classrooms at networking events, guest panels and program electives taught by agencies and practitioners currently working in the field (i.e. Community Legal Issues, Urban Aboriginal Peoples’ Perspectives in Community Development, Housing and Homelessness).

 The experienced educators that make up our faculty bring their passion for education and change to create a highly engaging and dynamic learning environment.
 Coming from backgrounds in local, national and global activism, they remain active on social issues and maintain close ties to communities, activists and organizations.

-Students have the opportunity to develop practical skills and gain valuable work experience by completing a 400-hour placement in the last two semesters of the program.
+Students have the opportunity to develop practical skills and gain valuable work experience by completing a 400-hour placement in the final two semesters of the program.

-Through our strong ties to more than 200 field agencies across the GTA, students can find placements suited to their interests in a variety of settings, from immigration and settlement services to food banks, and from cultural community services to governmental agencies.
+Through our strong ties to more than 350 field agencies across the GTA, students can find placements suited to their interests in a variety of settings, from immigration and settlement services to community food centres, and from cultural community services to governmental agencies.

-Students also have the option to apply for one of our exciting international placements (i.e. India, Jamaica).
+Students also have the option to apply for one of our exciting international field experiences, in India or Jamaica.